irdxe/event-hub/README.md

 # event-hub

-An event hub page created with semantic while learining the basics of HTML.
+An event hub page created with semantic while learning the basics of HTML.

 ## Demo